procyontao/sequence_tool/README.md

 ## How to use
 For windows user, download exe file and double click.
 Or "python main.py"

+If Microsoft protect system block this executable from running, choose "more info" and "run anyway".
+This executable is harmless.

 ## Example 1: select sequence range
 The input sequence does not needed to be formated.
 This helps specifing sequence for alphafold prediction.